 We will compare the results obtained by simple analytical formulas~\cref{eq:10,eq:11} with the existing experimental data.
 For this purpose we will use the data published in the paper~\cite{wilson2021}, where the spin distributions of heavy PFFs resulting from the induced fission of the $\rm ^{238}U$ nucleus were obtained.

-The spectrum of measured spins varies from $\rm ^{130}Sn$ to $\rm ^{150}Ce$ and is shown in Fig.~\ref{fig:f2} as black squares with measurement errors.
+The spectrum of measured spins varies from $\rm ^{130}Sn$ to $\rm ^{150}Ce$ and is shown in~\cref{fig:f4} as black squares with measurement errors.
 For each PFF, theoretical curves were also constructed using the current approach, i.e. using the formula~\cref{eq:11} and the parameters presented in~\Cref{tab:t1}.
 The comparison shows reasonable agreement between the theoretical and experimental spin distributions of PFF.
-The exceptions are the nuclei $\rm ^{130}Sn$, $\rm ^{132}Sn$, $\rm ^{132}Te$, where the curve does not fall within the error range.
-It should be noted that the comparison involves experimental data on the spin distributions of secondary fission fragments (SFF), which differ from the primary ones due to the emission of evaporation neutrons and $\gamma$-quanta.
-However, due to the relatively low energy of the fission, the spin values carried away from the PFF are small, even in the case of multiple emission processes of the above-mentioned particles.
-Therefore, such a comparison remains justified and can help to understand the reasons for the discrepancy with the experimental data.
+The exceptions are nuclei $\rm ^{130}Sn$, $\rm ^{132}Sn$, $\rm ^{132}Te$, where the curve does not fall within the error range.
+It should be noted that the comparison involves experimental data on the SFF spin distributions, which differ from the primary ones due to the emission of evaporation neutrons and $\gamma$-quanta.
+However, due to the relatively low energy of the fission, spin values carried away from the PFF are small, even in the case of multiple emission processes of the above-mentioned particles.
+Therefore, such a comparison remains justified and can help to understand the reasons for discrepancy with the experimental data.

-It is regrettable that the aforementioned experimental work did not present the spin distributions of light PFF.
-However, using the laws of conservation of charge and mass numbers and~\cref{eq:11}, theoretical curves for the specified fragments can be obtained.
-The resulting calculations are presented in Fig.~\ref{fig:f2}, which may be useful for the collaboration of the researchers involved in the work ~\cite{wilson2021}.
+The experimental work~\cite{wilson2021} did not report the spin distributions of the light PFF.
+However, using the conservation of charge and mass numbers together with~\cref{eq:11}, theoretical curves for these fragments can be obtained; they are shown in the right panel of~\cref{fig:f4} and may be useful for future analyses of these data.